Miandrivazo

 - Hôtel Baobaob

-Travel is becoming more and more popular.
-The descent of the river can only be organized by travel agencies or a very professional guide to avoid different forms of scams and accidents.
-It is a three to four day trip from the starting point in Miandrivazo.
-The view of birds on the river is excellent, and there is a good chance of seeing 5 species of Lemurs, chameleons and snakes.
-About 83 species of birds are encountered during the descent of the river.
-If you want to see the marvelous Tsingy de Bemaraha (eroded limestone), going down the river is the best way to do it, because driving from Morondava to Belo sur Tsiribihina would be a waste of time.
-During the descent of the river we can admire a primary forest, the canyon of Manambolo, the second day of the trip is the best part of the trip, passing in front of a beautiful landscape, a wonderful waterfall offering a moment of relaxation and relaxation if we feels a little tired.
+Travel is becoming increasingly popular.
+The descent of the river can only be organized by travel agencies or a professional guide to avoid scams and accidents.
+It’s a three to four day trip from Miandrivazo.
+The view of birds on the river is excellent, and there’s a good chance of seeing 5 species of Lemurs, chameleons, and snakes.
+Approximately 83 species of birds are encountered during the descent of the river.
+For an unforgettable experience at the Tsingy de Bemaraha (eroded limestone), the river descent is the best option, avoiding the time waste of driving from Morondava to Belo sur Tsiribihina.

-The Bemaraha National Park extends over 157,710 Ha with 100 km long from North to South and 10 to 40 km wide from East to West.
-Its southern part enjoys the status of National Park with an area of 72,340 ha.
-Its northern part, which has the status of Integral Natural Reserve, covers 85,370 ha.
-It is in the South that we find the Tsingy, spectacular pinnacles whose access is extremely difficult.
-This karstic formation extends as far as the eye can see, a forest of peaks and spur of rocks which gives an impressive whole.
+Bemaraha National Park extends over 157,710 Ha with a length of 100 km from North to South and 10 to 40 km wide from East to West.
+Its southern part enjoys National Park status, covering 72,340 ha.
+The northern part, designated as an Integral Natural Reserve, spans 85,370 ha.
+Located in the South are the Tsingy, spectacular limestone pinnacles accessible through challenging routes.
+This karstic formation extends across a forest of peaks and rocky spurs, creating an impressive landscape.

-Bemaraha is a high place of endemism and biological diversity.
-Scientists estimate that the general endemism of this park is 86.7% and the ecoregional endemism is 47%.
-Eleven species of lemurs are listed there, 5 families of bats, 103 species of birds.
-The repertoire of reptiles and amphibians is also wide, since Bemaraha has 34 species, all endemic.
-This is just a preview of your discoveries.
+Bemaraha is renowned for its high endemism and biological diversity.
+Scientists estimate 86.7% general endemism and 47% ecoregional endemism within this park.
+The area hosts eleven species of lemurs, 5 families of bats, and 103 species of birds.
+The diversity extends to 34 species of reptiles and amphibians, all endemic to Bemaraha.
+This is just a glimpse of what you’ll discover.

-The Tsingy de Bemaraha National Park has vegetation as original as it is endemic.
-It has dense dry deciduous predominantly tropophilic forest – typical of the western ecoregion, interspersed with savannas in the east.
-Its vegetation is dry on the limestone slabs and wet in the canyons.
-86% of the 650 plant species listed on Bemaraha are endemic.
-They have adapted to the arid climate.
-For some, the leaves have turned into thorns to retain water, this is the phenomenon of spinescence.
-For others, the trunks swell to store water; it is pachycaulia.
-Some plants dry out their vegetative apparatus and live in slow motion before the rainy season; it is revival.
-Finally, other plants have simply chosen to reduce their size and become dwarf shrubs.
-Smart, right?
+Tsingy de Bemaraha National Park features unique, endemic vegetation, including dense dry deciduous forests predominantly tropophilic – typical of the western ecoregion – interspersed with savannas in the east.
+The vegetation varies from dry conditions on limestone slabs to wet environments in the canyons.
+86% of the 650 plant species found here are endemic, adapted to the arid climate.
+Some plants have developed thorny leaves to retain water (spinescence), while others have swollen trunks to store water (pachycaulia).
+Some dry out their vegetative parts before the rainy season (revival), and others have evolved into dwarf shrubs.
+Nature’s ingenuity at its finest!

-It is the region of the deciduous forests of the West, with the famous alley of baobabs and the Tsingy de Bemaraha National Park.
+Morondava lies amidst the deciduous forests of the West, showcasing the world-famous Baobab Alley and the spectacular Tsingy de Bemaraha National Park.

 Environment

-- Covering an area of 12,500 ha, the Kirindy special reserve is part of the Menabe protected area which extends over 125,000 ha.
-The Swiss organization that manages the reserve is committed to fighting against massive deforestation by promoting a sustainable farming system.
+Covering an area of 12,500 ha, the Kirindy special reserve is part of the Menabe protected area, extending over 125,000 ha.
+Managed by a Swiss organization, Kirindy Special Reserve is committed to fighting against massive deforestation through sustainable farming.

-- The Kirindy-Mitea Special Reserve should not be confused with the Kirindy-Mitea National Park south of Morondava.
+Please note, Kirindy-Mitea Special Reserve is distinct from the Kirindy-Mitea National Park south of Morondava.

 The reserve is home to 6 species of mainly nocturnal lemurs including the chirogale.